Egyptian Islamic Labour Party: 2000 suspension

 On 20 May 2000, the Egyptian committee for political parties' affairs (the committee responsible for authorizing the formation of political parties in Egypt) decided to freeze the activities of the Labor Party and suspend its newspaper al Shaab.
 The committee referred to Article 17 of the political parties law, which enables it to suspend the activities of a party, as a means of stopping any decision or act by a party that is contrary to the higher interests of the country.
 The committee attributed its decision to the split within the party ranks, with one group led by Hamdi Ahmad, a member of the party’s executive committee, and the other led by Ahmad Idris.
 The committee, in its decision, referred to the official complaint brought by those members concerning the selection of a new party chair.
 The two party members also asked for Al-Shaab to be suspended from publication and a freeze to be put on the party’s bank account.
 Labor Party chairman Ibrahim Shoukry described these demands as illegal.

 The split

 The Islamic Labour Party was split in June 2011 when some of the leaders of the party created the Arab Unification Party in June 2011.

-2011–Present
+2011–present

+The party allied with the Democratic Alliance for Egypt ahead of the 2011–12 Egyptian parliamentary election and gained one seat.

-The party became part of the Anti-Coup Alliance following the 2013 Egyptian coup d'état.
+It became part of the Anti-Coup Alliance following the 2013 Egyptian coup d'état.